Brain2life/terraform-cookbook/aws-secrets-manager/README.md

 1. Through Terraform, use AWS Secrets Manager to generate a random password secret.
 2. Terraform uses this random password secret, which is stored in AWS Secrets Manager, to access the database.
+3. The username and database name values are also stored in AWS Secrets Manager and supplied as a variable inputs during `terraform apply` command.

 **NOTE**
 **Sensitive data is visible in plain text in the Terraform state file**.
 To help protect sensitive data, store the Terraform state file in the remote backend with encryption enabled at-rest and in-transit.
 For example, use AWS S3 remote backend and DynamoDB table for state locking.
 For more information, see [S3 DynamoDB Backend](../s3-dynamodb-backend/)